 How to create a custom directive in Angular

+Directives are the fundamental building blocks in Angular used to manipulate and manage the behavior of DOM elements.
 The core purpose of directives is to manipulate DOM elements according to the desired output.
 Angular provides several built-in directives to manage forms, tables, lists, styling, and other template components.
 It also allows one to define custom directives in projects available throughout the project.
-It also allows one to define custom directives that are reusable and available throughout the project.

 Categories of directives